My role as a Defence School Transition Aide

 - Family Assistance Support Team (FAST)

-Regularly throughout the year, our Principal, Lyn Eacott and I participate in the FAST meetings which are held on base at the Army Recruit Training Centre.
+Regularly throughout the year, our Principal, Lyn Eacott and the DSTA participate in the FAST meetings which are held on base at the Army Recruit Training Centre.
 These meetings are led by the Commandant and the S1 and include various leaders at ARTC and 1RTB, DCO and other important key stakeholders from Wagga.
 We work closely together to ensure that our families are receiving the best possible support during their stay in Wagga.

 - Wagga Community